DdenBraver/cDFS/README.md

 * **ContentPath**: The local content path for this folder member.
 Required.
 * **StagingPath**: Ths staging path for this folder member.
 Optional.
 * **ReadOnly**: Used to set this folder member to read only.
 Optional.
+* **PrimaryMember**: Used to configure this as the Primary Member.
+Every folder must have at least one primary member for intial replication to take place.
+Default to false.
+Optional.
 * **DomainName**: The AD domain the Replication Group should created in.
 Optional.

 #### Examples